cyclops-ui/cyclops/web/blog/2024-05-24-is-k8s-database/index.md

 Before diving into CRDs, let's take a step back and look at Kubernetes control plane components, specifically Kubernetes API and its ETCD database.
 We made a [blog](https://dev.to/cyclops-ui/complexity-by-simplicity-a-deep-dive-into-kubernetes-components-4l59) on each one of those components previously, so feel free to check it out for more details.

-You will likely talk to your Kubernetes cluster using the command-line tool `[kubectl](https://kubernetes.io/docs/reference/kubectl/)`.
+You will likely talk to your Kubernetes cluster using the command-line tool [kubectl](https://kubernetes.io/docs/reference/kubectl/).
 This tool allows you to create, read, and delete resources in your Kubernetes clusters.
 When I say “talk” to a Kubernetes cluster, I mean making requests against the API.
 Kubernetes API is the only component we, as users, ever interact with.

-Each time we create or update a K8s resource, the Kubernetes API stores it in its database—`etcd`. [etcd](https://etcd.io/) is a distributed key-value store used to store all of your resource configurations, such as deployments, services, and so on.
+Each time we create or update a K8s resource, the Kubernetes API stores it in its database — `etcd`. [etcd](https://etcd.io/) is a distributed key-value store used to store all of your resource configurations, such as deployments, services, and so on.
 A neat feature of `etcd` is that you can subscribe to changes in some keys in the database, which is used by other Kubernetes mechanisms.

 ![Kubernetes control plane](../../static/img/2024-05-24-is-k8s-database/k8s-cp.png)